-Transparency International has recently published the Corruption Perceptions Index rankings for 2015.
-Roughly speaking, the index measures how corrupt the public sector of each country is (corruption in private companies does not influence the results).
+Transparency International regularly publishes the Corruption Perceptions Index (CPI), which, roughly speaking, measures how corrupt the public sector of each country is (corruption in private companies does not influence the results).

-The name of the index may make it seem rather inaccurate (it is based on “perception”, after all, not on the actual amount of corruption), but the problem with corruption is that most of it has never been publicly uncovered.
-That’s why Transparency International collects studies from various institutions analysing corruption in individual countries based on opinions of businessmen and country experts, not on the number of corruption scandals.
+The name of the index may make it seem rather imprecise (it is based on “perceptions”, after all, not on the actual amount of corruption), but the problem with corruption is that most of it has never been publicly uncovered.
+That’s why Transparency International collects studies from various institutions analysing corruption in the world by surveying businessmen and local experts.

-There is still a noticeable divide between Western and Eastern Europe.
-Perhaps one of the most surprising results is that of Italy (or maybe it is not that surprising, if we recall what Berlusconi was like), which has the second lowest score of the whole European Union after Bulgaria.
+There is a noticeable divide between Western and Eastern Europe, as well as Northern and Southern Europe.
+Perhaps one of the more surprising results is that of Italy, which has the third lowest score of the whole European Union after Bulgaria and Greece.